Forget your password?

 Grid operators in various countries concerned about the environmental impact of their operations have chosen the SF6-free technology from GE, providing the smallest overall physical and economical footprint and converted to g3.
 Adoption of g3 is growing because, at equal performance to SF6, the environmental benefits are huge.

 GE’s Arnaud Ficheux, Grid Solutions GIS Technical Support Manager, emphasizes that “customers will not have to be concerned about mixing the g3 components on site.
 Delivery of g3 will be just like that of SF6, so the user will not be required to manipulate the different components of the gas mixture.”
 GE has established partnerships with leading industrial gas suppliers: Air Liquide, DILO and Inventec.
-“These experts in gas handling have developed equipment and processes for g3 mixing; ensuring the precise percentages of the different elements when transferring to bottles, which are then shipped either to the customer factory or directly to the site.”
+“These experts in gas handling have developed equipment and processes for g3 mixing; ensuring the precise percentages of the different elements when transferring to cylinders, which are then shipped either to the customer factory or directly to the site.”

-Each large B50-size bottle contains approximately 22 kilos of the gas mixture in liquid state and is used for large volumes such as GIS and GIL applications.
-The mixture is also available in gas form in 2 kg bottles for gas-to-gas operations such as topping up or filling Instrument Transformers.
+Each large B50-size cylinder contains approximately 22 kilos of the gas mixture in liquid state and is used for large volumes such as GIS and GIL applications.
+The mixture is also available in gas form in 2 kg cylinders for gas-to-gas operations such as topping up or filling Instrument Transformers.
 GE’s partners also developed special gas carts (for small and large volumes) for filling and recovery of the gas mixture that are similar to the SF6 standard equipment users are already familiar with.
 A typical GIL or GIS installation can require anywhere between 10 and 50 B50 bottles.

 Air Liquide's g3-filling cart in service at National Grid site, UK